WTF-Design/concrete-ui-tweaks/README.md

 - May be documented at some point

 ## Changelog
+1.9.0
+- Animate login button on hover to give some user feedback

 1.8.0
 - Use semantic versioning and improve login button environment detection